 The river is mainly fished in locations throughout urban Melbourne.
 There are scattered boat ramps and jetties all around Flemington, Footscray, Avondale Heights and Maribyrnong.
-Some noted areas for land base anglers would include being the anglers tavern, Canning Reserve and Footscray Buddhist temple, This is a great river which can provide quality fish with all year round with bream being your main target species.
+Some noted areas for land base anglers would include being the anglers tavern, Canning Reserve and Footscray Buddhist temple, This is a great river that can provide quality fish all year round with bream being your main target species.

 I still remember this day back in 2016, fishing near Flemington with a few good mates.
 We fished only for a couple of hours yet landed several large bream.
 It highlights on its day it can be an amazing fishing system.

 Things to do at Maribyrnong River

 The Maribyrnong River is a scenic system that stretches 40 kilometres starting near the Docklands from the Yarra River.
 You can take a cruise along the river, it also has kilometres of concrete walking tracks which is very popular with locals, walking, jogging and fitness groups.
 It’s also popular with rowing clubs, bird watching and fishing.
 There are many parks and ideal locations for a picnic with the family.
 The river at Flemington goes directly past the Flemington racecourse which holds the world-renowned Melbourne cup and spring carnival yearly.
 Footscray Park is also a popular destination to watch the fireworks during new years eve celebrations.
 Closer to the entrance your only kilometres away from the Melbourne CBD, Dockland shopping precinct and the Queen Victoria market.